 Mobile phones – mobile networks are spreading quickly throughout Africa, so you can bring your mobile along.

 Climbing Mount Kilimanjaro

 Further up, the vegetation changes to moorland, covered with heathers.
-When you reach 13123 ft (4,000 m), the alpine desert landscape begins, whose extreme temperature fluctuations means that very little in terms of plant and wildlife can survive here, with the exception of a few hardy mosses and lichens.
+When you reach 13123 ft (4,000 m), the alpine desert landscape begins, whose extreme temperature fluctuations mean that very little in terms of plant and wildlife can survive here, with the exception of a few hardy mosses and lichens.

+The summit of Kilimanjaro was first reached by the German geographer Hans Meyer and Austrian mountain climber Ludwig Purtscheller on 5th October 1889.
+Thousands of people have succeeded in or have attempted the same feat.
+25,000 people set off on the journey today, according to estimates.
 There are 5 main routes up to the summit: Marangu, Machame, Rongai, Lemosho, and Umbwe.
-You can pick the route that you think is best suited to you, and also the one that will give you exactly want you personally want to get out of your trek.
-Your accommodation will be tents, which are carried up by porters, but if you don’t fancy sleeping under canvas, then you should definitely choose the Marangu Route, as this is the only route where you sleep in dormitory-style huts.
+You can pick the route that you think is best suited to you and the one that will give you exactly what you want to get out of your trek.
+Your accommodation will be tents, which porters carry up, but if you don’t fancy sleeping under canvas, then you should definitely choose the Marangu Route, as this is the only route where you sleep in dormitory-style huts.

 The best months to climb Kilimanjaro are from January to mid-March and June to October, as these are the dry seasons.

 - Feeding any form of wildlife is strictly forbidden as it encourages them to abandon their natural feeding habits.
 Some lodges are guilty of being lax with their guests on this issue.
 It is also dangerous to feed the little animals as they can get aggressive and bite.